enkidevs/curriculum/javascript/node/events/consuming-events.md

 ---
 ## Revision

-Which method is called when an event occurs to trigger the callback function?
+Which method is called to register a callback function to run when an event is triggered?
 ???

 * `.on`